African Americans in New York City: Demographics

-According to the 2010 Census, New York City had the largest population of black residents of any U.S. city, with over 2 million within the city's boundaries, although this number has decreased since 2000.
-New York City had more black people than did the entire state of California until the 1980 Census.
-The black community consists of immigrants and their descendants from Africa and the Caribbean as well as native-born African-Americans.
-Many of the city's black residents live in Brooklyn, Queens, Harlem, and The Bronx.
-Several of the city's neighborhoods are historical birthplaces of urban black culture in America, among them the Brooklyn neighborhood of Bedford–Stuyvesant and Manhattan's Harlem and various sections of Eastern Queens and The Bronx.
-Bedford-Stuyvesant is considered to have the highest concentration of black residents in the United States.
-New York City has the largest population of black immigrants (at 686,814) and descendants of immigrants from the Caribbean (especially from Jamaica, Trinidad and Tobago, Barbados, Guyana, Belize, Grenada, and Haiti), Latin America (Afro-Latinos), and of sub-Saharan Africans.
-African immigration is now driving the growth of the Black population in New York City.
+The Black community consists of immigrants and their descendants from Africa and the Caribbean as well as native-born African Americans.
+Many of the city's Black residents live in Brooklyn, Queens, Harlem, and The Bronx.
+Several of the city's neighborhoods are historical birthplaces of urban Black culture in America, among them, the Brooklyn neighborhood of Bedford–Stuyvesant and Manhattan's Harlem and various sections of Eastern Queens and The Bronx.
+Bedford-Stuyvesant is considered to have the highest concentration of Black residents in the United States.
+New York City has the largest population of Black immigrants (at 686,814) and descendants of immigrants from the Caribbean (especially from Jamaica, Trinidad and Tobago, Barbados, Guyana, Belize, Grenada, and Haiti), Latin America (Afro-Latinos), and of sub-Saharan Africans.
+In recent decades, as Afro-Caribbean and West Indian populations in the city have shrunk, immigration from the African continent has become the primary driver of Black population growth in New York City.